hzz0024/hzz0024.github.io/_posts/2020/2020-04-27-angsd_stringent_filter.markdown

 In this post I'd like to evaluate how parameters such as minInd and minMapQ affect the SNP number produced from the low-coverage data.

-The control run here used -minQ 20 -minMapQ 20 -minInd 25 or 24 (50% missing rate).
+The control run here used -minQ 20 -minMapQ 20 -minInd 25 (ch) or 24 (ref) - corresponding 50% missing rate.

 ### Set the MinDepth and MaxDepth based on global depth distribution